 Chimney Tops Trail is a 4 mile heavily trafficked out and back trail located near Gatlinburg, Tennessee that features a river and is rated as difficult.
 The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until November.

-Chimney Tops trail starts behind the Visitor Center in Frozen Head National Park.
+Chimney Tops trail starts behind the Visitor Center.
 The trail starts as an immediate 45 degree switchback and continues like that for about a mile to the first ridge.
 The terrain is not traveled frequently which adds both a sense of adventure and caution to the hike.
 The Chimney Tops Trail is one of the most popular hikes along Newfound Gap Road.
 The trail owes much of its popularity to its relatively short length, and its outstanding panoramic views from the pinnacles.
 Its length, less than 2 miles, however, makes for a very steep hike - so much so that many hikers don't even reach the top.
 The first half of the trail is relatively tame.
 However, to reach the summit, hikers have to climb more than 960 feet over the course of the last mile!
 This is similar to the rate of elevation gain youll find on some of the 14,000-foot peaks in Colorado.

 Amazing views from top to bottom.

 Awesome hike.
 Very challenging and sore the next day.

 I did this years ago and never recorded it.
 Maybe I was in too much pain.
 This is a steep, grueling trail.